bact/spdx-3-model/docs/glossary.md

 In SPDX 3.0, automated validation of RDF-based serialized content can be accomplished with various freely available SHACL validation engines such as pyshacl.

-Custom validation engines could also implement automated validation of non-RDF-based serializations against the defined SHACL shapes within SPDX 3.0.
+Custom validation engines can also implement automated validation of non-RDF-based serializations against the defined SHACL shapes within SPDX 3.0.